chebpy/chebpy/README.rst

 seeing this in which we compute the pointwise maximum of two functions.
 The resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
-The breakpoints have been automatically determined by solving the correponding rootfinding problem.
+The breakpoints have been automatically determined by solving the corresponding root-finding problem.

 .. code:: python